Resources on Community Living Supports and Services

 Eldercare Locator provides home and community-based services to hard-to-reach older persons.
 Among these services are nutrition, such as home-delivered meals or meals served in congregate settings, transportation, legal assistance and health promotion counseling and training.
 This National Family Caregiver Support Program focuses on those caring for family members who are chronically ill or who have disabilities.
 The program also helps those who are caring for younger family members, such as grandchildren and those with mental retardation or developmental disabilities.

 Emergency Evacuation Preparedness: Taking Responsibility for Your Safety.
-A Guide for People with Disabilities and Other Activity Limitations, available in pdf, html and Word formats.
+A Guide for People with Disabilities and Other Activity Limitations.
+This is a book that’s now out of print.
+Find similar information in this guide: Emergency Preparedness: Taking Responsibility for Your Safety Tips for People with Access and Functional Needs Limitations (PDF format)

 Family Caregiver Alliance Provides information, education, services, research and advocacy programs to support and sustain families caring for loved ones.
 The website has fact sheets, audio archives, referrals, newsletters, issue briefs and reports.
 The Caregiving Across the States map allows state administrators, policy makers, and caregivers to access state data from an interactive database.